-BECTU has recognition agreements with a huge number of employers operating in the media and entertainment industries.
+BECTU has long-standing recognition agreements with a huge number of employers operating in the media and entertainment industries.
 From large scale employers like the BBC, ITV, the National Theatre or Odeon, through to smaller operations such as the Brewery Arts Centre in Kendal, or an animation workshop in Bristol, BECTU branches are working for their members.

 For queries about membership please contact our membership department on 0207 346 0900 or email firstname.lastname@example.org

 BECTU also operates a Student Register for students planning a career in the media and entertainment sectors.
-Launched in March 2009, the Student Register is a contact scheme which aims to build on our good relations with students and their tutors.
+The Student Register is a contact scheme which builds on our good relations with students and their tutors and helps with preparation for work in our sectors.
 Registration is free.